guettli/ndayslater/README.md

 Keep your inbox clean: empty it daily.

-No problem if something was not done today: Do it N days later :-)

 This script creates a simple folder structure like this in your IMAP email box:

 ```